william-compton/pi_web_server/README.md

 ### Executing program

 - Open the project
-- Change Web Server IP to your Pi's IP address (this will allow access within your LAN.)
+- Change Web Server IP to your Pi's IP address (this will allow access within your LAN)
 - Run the Flask project by typing:

 ```